nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 if the friend plays the specified game and schedule is available during the specified timing and an instance `Comparator` which is used to sort friends in order of the highest skill value for the specified game.

-Next, the continuation to the sequence diagram below shows how the `FriendRecommendFilterPredicate` and `Comparator` instances are used to filter and sort the friends list to produce the recommendations friends list.
+Next, the continuation to the sequence diagram below shows how the `ModelManager#updateFilteredAndSortedFriendsList(Predicate, Comparator)` interacts with the `FriendRecommendFilterPredicate` and `Comparator` instances.

 <img src="images/RecommendCommandSequenceDiagram2.png" width="1000" />

 <ins>Step 3: Displaying the recommended friends</ins>

-Finally, the UI is updated to display the filtered and sorted recommendations friends list whenever the `FilteredList#setPredicate(Predicate)` or `SortedList#setComparator(Comparator)` methods are invoked.
-This is achieved due to the use of JavaFX's `FilteredList` and `SortedList`, which listens for and tracks the above-mentioned changes which is then used to trigger updates to the displayed friends list.
+Due to the use of JavaFX's `FilteredList` and `SortedList`, which listens for and tracks for changes whenever the `FilteredList#setPredicate(Predicate)` or `SortedList#setComparator(Comparator)` methods are invoked, the UI is updated to display the filtered and sorted friends list based on the newly set `FriendRecommendFilterPredicate` and `Comparator` instances.

+This completes the display of the recommendations friends list to the user.

 #### Design considerations: